MattParsons-MP/MattParsons-MP/README.md

 📖  I am an ex military engineer transitioning into a career in Cyber Security<br><br>
 📖  I originally trained in data analysis, but implementing analytical processes within the cyberSecurity landscape has proven invaluable to my learning  <br><br>
 📖  My knowledge of SQL has accelerated my progress regarding the query languages used within CyberSecurity (Kusto, etc.)<br><br>
-📖  Having lifelong tech-related hobbies has greatly supported my journey<br><br>
+📖  Having a lifelong interest in computing has greatly supported my journey<br><br>
 📖  Much of my experience so far has involved identifying and addressing knowledge gaps to reach a professional level<br><br>
 🌱  I continue to study and work on projects to improve my skills<br><br>
 🔭  I am actively searching for opportunities to apply my skills<br><br>